Parker Adjustable Injector Razor Review – Mild to Medium Adjustments

 We know we are dealing with a single-edged razor and that its blade system is quite different from the loading method of double-edged safety razors.

-Let’s look a little closer at the InjRzr features and design that make it what it is.
+Let’s take a closer look at the InjRzr features and design that make it what it is.

-• Materials and Finish – The upper side and head are made from brushed stainless steel, and the underneath is made of a plastic resin.
+- Materials and Finish – The upper side and head are made from brushed stainless steel, and the underside is made of a plastic resin.

-• Closed Comb – While the design is different from most open comb DE razors, it does have a bottom safety bar, making it a closed comb.
+- Closed Comb – Although the design differs from most closed-comb DE razors, it features a bottom safety bar, which distinguishes it as a closed-comb.

-• Single Part – There are no sections to this razor, and it does not need to come apart to replace blades.
+- Single Part – This razor has no sections, and it does not require disassembly to replace blades.

-• Blade Replacement – Single-edged blades are replaced with an injector blade device that pushes out and replaces the old blade.
-A new razor comes loaded with one new blade, and you have to purchase an injector blade set for future blades.
+- Blade Replacement – Single-edged blades are replaced with an injector blade device that pushes out and replaces the old blade.
+A new razor comes loaded with one new blade, and you must purchase an additional blade set for future replacements.

 Settings and Aggressiveness

 There is a small dial to turn that changes the settings from 1 to 5.
-When it is turned, the bottom safety bar moves down to provide more blade gap and aggressiveness.
-When it is returned back to the lower positions, it decreases the blade gap and aggressiveness.
+When it is turned, the bottom safety bar moves down to provide a greater blade gap and increased aggressiveness.
+When it is returned to the lower positions, it decreases the blade gap and aggressiveness.

 The switch or dial is easy enough to turn, although it is quite small.
 Big fingers might find it tricky!

-Im not sure about the actual blade gap in measurements as this info is not available.
-However, I can say from experience the lowest setting is very mild, so we are not looking at anything like a Merkur Futur type of adjustable razor, which has a much larger blade gap.
+Im not sure about the actual blade gap in measurements, as this info is not available.
+However, I can say from experience that the lowest setting is very mild, so we are not looking at anything like a Merkur Futur adjustable razor, which has a much larger blade gap.
 The settings could be seen as closer to the Merkur Progress, for example.

-Anyone from someone who needs a very mild razor to the mid-range of aggressiveness for tougher stubble growth can find a suitable setting.
+Anyone, from those who need a very mild razor to those who prefer a mid-range setting for tougher stubble growth, can find a suitable setting.

 Of course, you can use variable settings, as I did for each shaving session, which I’ll go into shortly.